 If you are headed to or from the High Country on I-70, you’ll likely pass through the 1.7-mile Eisenhower/Johnson Memorial Tunnel.
 Since 1973, the tunnels have been providing easy access to mountain activities through the Continental Divide.

-We’ve got two opening days in Colorado, both of which are a grand occasion for celebration: 1) The first day the lifts open at each of Colorado’s 25 ski resorts, usually in late October or early November.
-2) The Colorado Rockies’ first home game at LoDo’s Coors Field, or April 7, 2014.
+We’ve got two opening days in Colorado, both of which are a grand occasion for celebration: 1) The first day the lifts open at each of Colorado’s 28 ski resorts, usually in late October or early November.
+2) The Colorado Rockies’ first home game at LoDo’s Coors Field, or early April 2021.

 Powder days follow snowy nights.
 That fresh snowfall means the conditions are set for skiing and boarding that feels like you’re floating down the slopes on air.
 Our deep, dry, fluffy powder is what makes us home to America’s Best Skiing® (and is also good for cushioning the occasional fall).
 More >>

-Ski slopes freshly groomed by snowcat have the look and texture of corduroy material.
+Ski slopes freshly groomed by snowcat (a truck-like vehicle designed to groom snow) have the look and texture of corduroy material.
 Skiers and boarders who like speed seek out corduroy for fast runs.

 This glorious harbinger of spring is typically slotted on the calendar for late April or May.
 It occurs when winter’s snow starts to melt and rivers swell, making for amazing fishing, thrilling whitewater rafting and great High Country lodging deals.
 More >>